-On some appliances with a steam-assisted cooking function, you will find the rating plate behind the control panel.
+If your appliance operates with steam, you will find the rating plate on the right-hand side behind the panel.

 To save time, you can make a note of the numbers for your appliance and the telephone number of the aftersales service in the space below in case you need them.